 Herbert Smith Freehills

-- Advised Codelco on the award of a BOOT contract for the development, construction and operation of a $1bn seawater desalination plant and related infrastructure to supply water in the northern Antofagasta region of Chile.
+- Advised Codelco, the Chilean state-owned mining company, on the award of a BOOT (build-own-operate-transfer) contract for the development, construction and operation of a $1bn seawater desalination plant and related infrastructure to supply water to its Chuquicamata, Radomiro Tomic and Ministro Hales divisions in the northern Antofagasta region in Chile.

-- Advised Trident Energy on the first-of-a-kind financing and acquisition of Brazilian oil and gas assets from Petrobras.
+- Advised Trident Energy on a reserve based lending financing and acquisition of Brazilian oil and gas assets from Petrobras.